 - Has a weakened immune system.

-In some cases, your health care provider may decide to postpone a routine (non-exposure) dose of rabies vaccination to a future visit.
+In some cases, your health care provider may decide to postpone routine (pre-exposure) rabies vaccination until a future visit.
+Or your health care provider may perform a blood test before or after rabies vaccines are given to determine your level of immunity against rabies.

 People with minor illnesses, such as a cold, may be vaccinated.
-People who are moderately or severely ill should usually wait until they recover before getting a routine (non-exposure) dose of rabies vaccine.
-If you have been exposed to rabies virus, you should get vaccinated regardless of concurrent illnesses, pregnancy, or breastfeeding.
+People who are moderately or severely ill should usually wait until they recover before getting a routine (pre-exposure) dose of rabies vaccine.
+If you have been exposed to rabies virus, you should get vaccinated regardless of concurrent illnesses, pregnancy, breastfeeding, or weakened immune system.

 Your health care provider can give you more information.